Is Shakti Actor Vivian Dsena Dating His Co-actress Amrita Prakash?

 When Vivian was asked about his equation with Amrita, the actor told the leading daily, "We are very good friends.
 I would say, we are like two boys on the sets as she is very tomboyish."

-Vivian Clarifies Link-up Rumour
+Vivian Clarifies Link-up Rumours

 He added, "In my career, I have hardly ever been extremely pally or friendly with my co-actors.
 So, obviously a lot of eyebrows were raised on the sets when we became friendly.
 Everyone wondered, ‘kya ho raha hai?
 Why are they so friendly with each other'."